djheru/progressive-web-apps/readme.md

 - Invalidate the cache in the `activate` event.
 Iterate over the cache keys and delete any of the keys that are not the current key
 	- Update the cache key name any time you update an asset that is stored in the cache key
 - Set up dynamic caching by using the `fetch` event.
 If the item does not exist in the cache, we are falling back to fetch.
 After fetch gets the response, add a `then()` and store it in the cache

 ### Advanced Caching Strategies

+#### Caching triggered by user action
+- Turn off dynamic cache temporarily by commenting out the `cache.put` call in the service worker 'fetch' event listener
+- Create a "Save for Offline" type button on some element that is not part of the app shell
+    - Like an item in a list
+    - This is what we'll save for offline view
+- Clear cache (by updating version) and reload
+- See the app?
+The dynamic caching is turned off, so the element is being loaded every time
+- Add a listener to the button
+- In the listener, check for `('caches' in window)`
+- If so, open a new cache (e.g. 'user_requested_cache' or some such) and save (cache.add) it there

 ### Caching Dynamic Data with IndexedDB